Skip to main content

 • Lockbox: If you’re unable to reach the door when you need help, a lockbox grants access to emergency responders for you.
 It holds a key and is protected by a code that the response center staff will provide.

-• Protection plan: A protection plan covers loss, theft, and damage of your device so you don’t have to pay out-of-pocket for a new one.
+• Protection plan: A protection plan covers loss, theft, and damage to your device, so you don’t have to pay out of pocket for a new one.
+This is helpful for people prone to losing things or who are living with memory loss.

-• Medical Alert Connect: Medical Alert Connect is a mobile app that allows you to manage your account, check battery levels, and receive notifications.
+• Medical Alert Connect: A mobile app that lets you manage your account, check battery levels, and receive notifications.

 The Medical Alert user experience

 Our testers found Medical Alert’s devices to be user-friendly and simple to set up.
-They liked that the devices came in clearly labeled packages with visual cues in the instruction manual.
+They liked that the devices came in clearly labeled packages and that the instruction manual included visual cues.
 “I had no issues with the initial setup and testing of the device,” said one tester.
 “I found all of it easy, including canceling the help signal.”

 We liked how accessible the devices are, with clear print and big buttons.
-This is helpful for people who don’t want to spend a lot of time learning the ins and outs of a new technology.
+This is helpful for people who don’t want to spend a lot of time learning the ins and outs of a new technology or who live alone and will be setting up the device without help.

-After setup, our testers were impressed by the way the devices felt while wearing them.
+After setup, our testers were impressed by how the devices felt when worn.
 “It is comfortable, light, and doesn't bump or bounce a lot when I'm walking,” one tester said.
 And though the devices felt good to wear, most testers thought they looked bulky.
 An unattractive device is a leading reason why people don’t wear their systems.
 And the best device for you will be one that you want to wear every day.
 If the look of the medical alert system could be a problem for you or someone in your care, you may want to consider the smartwatch.

-When we tested the help button, we thought the response center staff was friendly and professional.
+When we tested the help button, we found the response center staff to be friendly and professional.
 We liked that they introduced themselves with their name and established a positive connection first.
-The smartwatch has a cancel option in case you press the button on accident, but the home and mobile systems did not.
+The smartwatch has a cancel option in case you press the button by accident, but the home and mobile systems did not.

 Medical Alert’s customer service and warranty